leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 Sanders (though this again is in the "worst excesses" thing we talked about earlier, this surely exemplifies what I speak of here).

+## Convo with Alice S

+Emergent social interactions dictated the course of FOSS and web projects more then traditional corporate structures and thought along the lines of "how do you take these emergent patterns and make sure to preserve them by making them resistant to hierarchical impositions"

+Also the trend of cryptocurrencies/block chain played a large part as well though I had fundamental misgivings about "proof of work" because of the environmental impact and the ability to shoehorn what is essentially a mutualist/consensus bookkeeping system into capitalist modes of production

+Anarchy has an image problem and reasoning about these things within current capitalist/statist modes of production (but independent of them) is probably the way to go in terms of securing outreach and warming people to the ideas, doing the boiling frog approach until you've implemented a completely anarchist form of governance and commodity production without them necessarily knowing This also helps to provide an alternative to the naive libertarian/technocommunist/"fuck you I've got mine except let me virtue signal about how I'm helping these poor poc queers while ignoring everyone else" mindset that seems to be endemic in silicon valley politics

+I encountered "leaderlessness" after witnessing representation causing misrepresentation.
+I was working with Hypatia Software Organization which whose Board of Directors attempted to remove the cash relief program, or at least, make the conditions for cash assistance more strict (this was largely because of a particular homeless member).
+I realized that this shocking display of class-ignorance signified the disconnect with the members they were supposed to benefit, and consensus, to me, was a clear solution to this problem.
+I hadn't known at the time, but incorporating all member's voices through consensus was an anarchist component.
+It was this which lead me to "leaderlessness" (a less misunderstood and feared term than "anarchy").
+David Graeber defines "revolutionary action" in _Fragments of an Anarchist Anthropology_ as:

+> A revolution on a world scale will take a very long time.
+But it is also
+> possible to recognize that it is already starting to happen.
+The easiest way
+> to get our minds around it is to stop thinking about revolution as a
+> thing--"the" revolution, the great catacylsmic break--and instead ask "what
+> is revolutionary action?"
+We could then suggest: revolutionary action is any
+> collective action which rejects and therefore confronts, some power of
+> domination and in doing so, reconstitutes social relations--even within the
+> collectivity--in that light.
+Revolutionary action does not necessarily have
+> to aim to topple governments.
+Attempts to create autonomous communities in
+> the face of power (using Castoriadis' definition here: ones that constitute
+> themselves, collectively make their own rules or principles of operation, and
+> continually reexamine them), would, for instance, be almost by definition
+> revolutionary acts.
+And history shows us that the continual accumulation of
+> such acts can change (almost) everything.

+The way I'm trying perform my own "revolutionary action" is to push the paradigm of leaderless systems.

+I absolutely think graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.

+We have a decent initial target, FOSS advocates, for whom a leaderless system could be considered more palatable then most other types of people simply from prior exposure to emergent patterns and how they craft software.
+I think Licklider also had things to say about this kind of emergent activity if you look hard enough, and cyberneticians also came close to it tho they reasoned more in terms of "how can we quantify and automate the breadth of already existing human knowledge" rather then focusing on emergent activity specifically.

+With hypatia there was an underlying class/trans intersection I was trying to address and anarchy is a natural conclusion.  all roads lead to rome; those paths of mutual aid, consensus, etc.

+I think hypatia is a pretty good example of mutual aid in action but we can do a lot better (even for an organization with hypatias stated goals) given what we know now and what we learned from it And that's part of why I like the leaderlessness venture so much It provides a way to generalize these patterns in an approachable way so that other organizations can apply them to things thus far completely outside of our consideration.
+And in fact I would argue that this is the necessary conclusion of it, since a bunch of ragtag trans people (as we are) can't handle every single possible idea that can have these patterns applied to them without resorting to some kind of hierarchical system that would degenerate them slowly from the inside out

+## Can the Subaltern Speak

+Spivak.
+Brian recommended.
+In vein of Writing Culture.

 ## The Tyranny of Structurelessness

 _The Tyranny of Structurelessness_ by Jo Freeman references the